darensoh/Power_BI_Sales_Analysis/README.md

 - Return % for certain products seem to be higher than others, hinting at potential quality issues or a mismatch between customer expectations and the product's performance.

 # Closing Thoughts
 This Power BI dashboard serves as a vital tool for the executive team, providing them with the necessary insights to make informed decisions.
-By leveraging this dashboard, we aim to enhance our operational efficiency and drive business growth.
+By leveraging this dashboard, the aim is to enhance the operational efficiency and drive business growth.
 This project also enhanced my Power BI skills and provided insightful knowledge onto the business operations of the company.